 The question is: With the world back to relative normalcy, how can you ensure employees — including TA and HR pros — keep up with personal development and mental health?

-Business leaders, including those running TA and HR, would be wise to heed their words of wisdom in the new year to help guide their staff through what is — and could remain — a disruptive and uncertain climate in 2024.
+The takeaway?
+Leaders at businesses small and large would be wise to heed these experts’ words of wisdom in the new year to help guide their staff through what is — and could remain — a disruptive and uncertain business and economic climate in 2024.